Netherlands3D/Netherlands3D.github.io/docs/docs/developers/core-concepts.md

 ## Styles: Bringing Data to Life

 While layers define what data is displayed and where, Styles (or Symbology) determine how that data is visualized.
 Styles control the visual appearance of layers, including colors, line thickness, transparency, and more.

 Similar to how CSS styles HTML in web development, styles in Netherlands3D customize the visual representation of your spatial data.
 Whether you want to highlight certain areas, differentiate between types of infrastructure, or simply make your map more visually appealing, styles give you the flexibility to achieve your desired look and feel.

+You can read more about styling in its dedicated chapter "[Layer Styles](./styling.md)".

 ## Conclusion